 Beckman highly recommends the Blue Cash Preferred® Card from American Express for U.S. supermarket purchases, as it earns an impressive 6 percent cash back (on up to $6,000 per year, then 1 percent thereafter).

 If you pair the Blue Cash Preferred with the Capital One Savor, you can get maximum cash back for all your meals — at home and at restaurants.
 The Blue Cash Preferred gives you 6 percent cash back at U.S. supermarkets and the Capital One Savor gives you 4 percent cash back on dining.
-If you used just the Capital One Savor, you’d be getting only 3 percent cash back at grocery stores compared to the 6 percent on the Blue Cash Preferred.
+If you used just the Capital One Savor, you would only get 3 percent cash back at grocery stores compared to the 6 percent on the Blue Cash Preferred.

 Pairing cards can take your rewards to the next level by optimizing benefits in different categories.
 Most cards have a reward focus, such as travel or gas.

-“A travel card … will give you fantastic benefits when it comes to hotels and airlines, but it won’t reward your everyday spending,” says Eric Croak of Croak Asset Management.
+“A travel card … will give you fantastic benefits when it comes to hotels and airlines, but it won’t reward your everyday spending,” says Eric Croak, founder of Croak Asset Management.

 Picking separate cards for your top spending categories will enhance your rewards and ultimately put more cash in your pocket.